-''' The following widgets can be used inside any of the 'per_row' settings bellow.
-As the name suggest, the widgets will be scaled to fit one, two, or three per row.
-The footer uses the widgets at full size, i.e. one per row. '''

 '''

+The following widgets can be used inside any of the 'per_row' settings

+bellow.
+As the name suggest, the widgets will be scaled to fit one,

+two, or three per row.
+The footer uses the widgets at full size, i.e.

+one per row.

+#

 - storage

 - users

 - network

 - hosts

 - vms

 - groupquotas

 - quotas

 panel_tabs:

 actions:

 Dashboard.refresh: false

 Sunstone.toggle_top: false

 widgets_one_per_row:

-- vms

 - hosts

-- users

 widgets_three_per_row:

 widgets_two_per_row:

+- vms

+- users

 - storage

 - network

 widgets_one_footer:

 '''

-Inside features there are six settings:
+Inside features there are twelve settings:

 - showback: When this is false, all Showback features are hidden.
 The monthly report tables, and the cost for new VMs in the create VM wizard. - secgroups: If true, the create VM wizard will allow to add security groups to each network interface. - instantiate\hide\cpu: If true, hide the CPU setting in the VM creation dialog. - instantiate\cpu\factor: False to not scale the CPU from VCPU.
-Number [0, 1] to scale. - instantiate\persistent: True to show the option to make an instance persistent. - vcenter\vm\folder: True to show an input to specify the the VMs and Template path/folder where a vCenter VM will deployed to.
+Number [0, 1] to scale. - instantiate\persistent: True to show the option to make an instance persistent. - vcenter\vm\folder: True to show an input to specify the the VMs and Template path/folder where a vCenter VM will deployed to. - show\ds\instantiate: True to show the datastore datatable to instantiate VM. - show\vmgroup\instantiate: True to show the vmgroup datatable to instantiate VM. - show\vnet\instantiate: True to show the vnet datatable to instantiate VM. - show\host\instantiate: True to show the host datatable to instantiate VM. - show\monitoring\info: True to show the monitoring info (VM & VRouters). - show\attributes\info: True to show the attributes info (VM & VRouters).